-When we experience dis-ease, there is a tendency to think in terms of absolutes — curable or incurable — partly due to Western medicine’s Biomedical Model, and partly due to modern society's dualistic nature.
-Our experiences are lumped into black and white categories (good vs. bad, old vs. young, pretty vs. ugly, etc.), leaving no room for the gray areas where much of life unfolds.
+When we experience dis-ease, there is a tendency to think in terms of absolutes: curable or incurable.
+This is partly due to the Western medicine model and partly due to modern society's dualistic nature.
+Our experiences are often lumped into black-and-white categories, leaving little room for the gray areas where much of life unfolds.

 The words "healing" and "curing" are used interchangeably, but after being diagnosed with an incurable disease, I now realize that their definitions could not be more different.

 I was diagnosed with reflex sympathetic dystrophy/complex regional pain syndrome (RSD/CRPS), a progressive neurological disease, several years ago.
 RSD/CRPS is considered "incurable," but I've chosen to believe that even if I can't be cured, that doesn't mean I can't be healed.

 Curing signals the return of health, an absence of symptoms, and a remedy of disease.
 Healing, on the other hand, is a restoration of wholeness—a type of wholeness that is new, different, and can be even better than that experienced before the onset of disease.
 Healing is not the removal or cessation of symptoms but rather an integrative process that transcends the physical and includes mental, emotional, and spiritual wellness.